litzinger/better-pagination.eeaddon/README.md

 This also works with the REST module, and Solspace's Calendar module, but you must add the following hook to Calendar for it to work: https://gist.github.com/3219428

+If using Stash, you may need to use a different Stash syntax to get pagination working: https://gist.github.com/1206694

 ## Add-on Developers

 You can use Better Pagination to add pagination to any custom module tag with very little effort.
 You will need to call the better_pagination_abstract_result and better_pagination_abstract_tagdata hooks in your module tag.
 Use the exact same example above for the {paginate} tagpair, just swap out {exp:channel:entries} with {exp:your_module:tag_pair}.
 The limit, offset, and paginate parameters are still required.